phetsims/natural-selection/doc/model.md

 The food "slice" of the generation clock occurs from 6:00-10:00.
 Food is applied at 8:00, and this is where you'll see data points related to food on the Population graph.

 Food consists of two factors: tough food and limited food.
 They are applied independently and in that order.
-Both factors result in bunnies dying of starvation.
+Both factors may result in bunnies dying of starvation.

 ### Tough Food